lacework/terraform-provisioning/docs/integrate_gcp_using_supported_system.md

 If you already have an account configured with these permissions you can skip the next section

 #### Creating a Service Account using the GCP Console
-This section convers creating a Google Cloud Service Account with the required permissions to integrate Lacework at a Project level.
+This section covers creating a Google Cloud Service Account with the required permissions to integrate Lacework at a Project level.
 ![Service Account Project Owner](https://techally-artifacts.s3-us-west-2.amazonaws.com/terraform-module-docs/gcp_service_account_create_complete_1024px.gif)

 1. Login to the Google Cloud Console